What Is a “Holt Demand” under Georgia Personal Injury Law?

 Because Georgia laws want our courts not to be clogged with needless litigation, the Georgia General Assembly has (for decades) created sanctions for insurers who callously ignore or “low-ball” claimants who are willing to settle for the policy limits (or less).
 These legal rules pertain to an insurer's duty to expeditiously settle personal injury law claims for wrongful injury or causing death through negligence without the necessity of those injured having to file suit and go to trial.

 The changes required after the COVID-19 outbreak have altered jury trial availability forever.
 As will be covered below, Georgia laws provide a framework and mechanism for claimants and insurers to reach settlements and resolve tort cases without filing suit and “going to court” for their resolution.

 Georgia Insurance Law That Governs Personal Injury Claims

 Statutes like this, when enacted, form the framework for “rules” of conduct within which the Georgia General Assembly wants insurers to follow.
 Like all statutes, criminal or civil, when a dispute about how such laws are to be interpreted arises, litigation goes before a trial court judge in a court of record (superior court or state court) who makes rulings, interpreting what the statutes say, when applied to the case facts in that litigation.

-Next, if the other party against whom the ruling pursues an appeal to our Georgia appellate courts, a reported, published appeal opinion is written, and clarifies, modifies or elaborates upon the meaning of the Legislature's statutes.
+Next, if the other party against whom the ruling applies pursues an appeal to our Georgia appellate courts, a reported, published appeal opinion is written that clarifies, modifies or elaborates upon the meaning of the Legislature's statutes.
 Such published rulings create legal precedent, and thereafter govern how a Georgia insurance law is to be applied.